Learn how to roast a whole butternut squash to save yourself some time and hard work! Whole roasted butternut can then be added to stew or salads.

 Peeling butternut squash

-- As I've told you, and I am here to remind you again that vegetable and fruit skins are packed with phytochemical nutrients.
+- Can I just remind you again that vegetable and fruit skins are packed with phytochemical nutrients.

 - Do not peel your butternut squash before roasting it.

-- The skin of butternut squash is about 80% moisture.
+- The skin of butternut squash contains about 80% moisture.

 - Butternut skin has fat.